What Thanksgiving Foods Are Safe for Dogs?

 If ingested, these ingredients can cause life-threatening conditions, including anemia, pancreatitis and kidney failure.
 It’s best to avoid feeding any amount of stuffing to pets.

 3. Can Dogs Eat Sweet Potatoes?

 Orange sweet potatoes are packed with beta-carotene, vitamins A and C, potassium, fiber, and many other much-needed nutrients.
-So it’s not surprising there are many sweet potato treats available for dogs so giving your dog plain sweet potatoes in moderation is OK.
+So it’s not surprising there are many sweet potatoes treats available for dogs so giving your dog plain sweet potatoes in moderation is OK.

 Unfortunately, most Thanksgiving recipes involving sweet potatoes are bad for dogs because they’re traditionally served baked with marshmallows or with artificially sweetened pie filling.
-This delicious dish is a sweet dream to humans, but can be a nightmare for your pet’s digestive tract.
+This delicious dish is a sweet dream to humans but can be a nightmare for your pet’s digestive tract.

 A safer, pet-friendly option is to feed your pup raw or dried pieces of plain, roasted sweet potatoes, not the canned mix.

 Never give your dog marshmallows, which contain xylitol – an artificial sweetener dangerous to pets – as well as large amounts of sugar.

 A plain, raw cranberry could be safe for your dog (though most dogs will avoid eating it because of the tartness), but cranberry sauces and dishes should be avoided, because of the other ingredients such as sugar and liquor, which could be toxic for your dog.